sunnygirlzyq/Donglab.github.io/content/authors/Shujie Yang/index.md

 ---
 # Display name
-title: Chunjiang Li
+title: Shujie Yang

 # Full name (for SEO)
-first_name: Chunjiang
+first_name: Shujie
-last_name: Li
+last_name: Yang

 # Username (this should match the folder name)
 authors:
-  - Chunjiang Li
+  - Shujie Yang

 # Is this the primary user of the site?
 superuser: false